 Sarah oversees the creation of research reviews and online courses for The Education Hub.
 This involves working with researchers from New Zealand and around the world to collate research reviews, and also engaging with teachers in ECE centres and schools around the country to develop case studies of research use in practice.
 Sarah has a PhD in English from the University of Canterbury.
 Her doctorate explored how Shakespeare on film could support the teaching of his plays in secondary schools in ways that are responsive to the curriculum and also bring theoretical and socio-cultural perspectives to the study of Shakespeare.
 She serves on the Board of Trustees of Glen Eden Primary School.

 Graeme runs our Bright Spots programme, working with awardees to support the implementation, iterative development and evaluation of their innovative practices.
 Graeme has a long history in education, firstly as a geography teacher and then in secondary education, as the Director of The University of Auckland Principals Centre, and most recently as the Dean of the Faculty of Education and Social Work at the University of Auckland.
 Graeme co-developed the Teaching as Inquiry model that underpins the pedagogical approach of the New Zealand Curriculum and is the co-author of the Best Evidence Synthesis for Social Sciences.

-Vicki runs our ECE webinar series and also is responsible for the creation of many of our ECE research reviews.
-Vicki is a teacher, mother, writer, and researcher living in Marlborough.
-She recently completed her PhD using philosophy to explore creative approaches to understanding early childhood education.
+Vicki is our resident early childhood education (ECE) experts, a role which sees her facilitating our ECE webinar series, developing many of our online courses, and writing a number of our research reviews.
+Vicki is a teacher, mother, writer, and researcher living in Tasmania, Australia.
+Her PhD used philosophy to explore creative approaches to understanding early childhood education.
 She is inspired by the wealth of educational research that is available and is passionate about making this available and useful for teachers.

 Professor Graeme Aitken